inno-devops-labs/F23-core-course-labs/lab7.md

 **2.5 Points:**

 1. Integrating Your Extra App:
-   - Extend the `docker-compose.yml` configuration to include your additional application.
+   - Extend the `docker-compose.yml` configuration t o include your additional application.

 2. Configure Stack for Comprehensive Logging:
    - Modify the logging stack's configuration to collect logs from all containers defined in the `docker-compose.yml`.